LeonLaude/SCOM/REST API/Objects/README.md

 ## Description
-This page provides different SCOM REST API examples on how to retrieve SCOM objects.
+This page provides different SCOM REST API example on how to retrieve SCOM objects.

 ### Example
 ```